k-awe-some/github-battle/README.md

 # GitHub Battle

-[GitHub Battle](https://github-battling.herokuapp.com/) is a ReactJS-based that displays the most popular GitHub repositories in a variety of languages and lets two GitHub users to battle.
+[GitHub Battle](https://github-battling.herokuapp.com/) is a **ReactJS-based** web app that displays the most popular GitHub repositories in a variety of languages and also allows two GitHub users to battle.

 ## Description

-Using the [GitHub API](https://developer.github.com/v3/), the current version of this web app fetches the most popular repos from GitHub in Javascript, Ruby, Java, CSS and Python languages.
-Each repo comes with such information as name, username, and the number of stars, forks and open issues.
+Using the [GitHub API](https://developer.github.com/v3/), the current version of this app fetches the most popular repos from GitHub in **Javascript, Ruby, Java, CSS and Python** languages.
+Each repo comes with such information as _repo name, username, user avatar, and the number of stars, forks and open issues_.

 The Battle tab allows two GitHub users to 'battle' to see which one has a better profile.
 The results are based on the number of stars and followers each user has at the time of battling.